The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Therefore, it can exaggerate the severity of a situation or place anxiety-producing significance on a seemingly mundane object or event.

-I attended a “Neuroscience and Anxiety” seminar a few years ago where the speaker discussed a patient with PTSD.
+A few years ago, I attended a "Neuroscience and Anxiety" seminar where the speaker discussed a patient with PTSD.

 This patient was an Afghanistan war veteran.